russellgoldman/Pawk/README.md

 the Laurier Academic Calendar.
 The server mutates the PostgreSQL database with the collected data using GraphQL.

-### Database
+### PostgreSQL Database
-Manages PostgreSQL setup, SQL migrations, and connection to GraphQL.
-GraphQL type definitions, queries and mutations also defined here.
-Entrypoint is a Node.js server.
+SQL init schema and migrations used to define logic within the database.

+### GraphQL API (using Postgraphile)
+Postgraphile creates a GraphQL API from our PostgreSQL database with the ability to create custom queries and mutations.
+If our GraphQL API relied upon many database management systems however (e.g. MongoDB, PostgreSQL), then Postgraphile wouldn't be an appropriate fit.
+For our usecase, it works quite well.

 ### Docker
-Manages services and containerizes the backend ecosystem to be accessible with scale from frontend clients.
+Manages services and containerizes the backend ecosystem (GraphQL API + PostgreSQL database) to be accessible with scale from many frontend clients.

 ## Frontend
 ### Figma